viamrobotics/docs/docs/services/vision.md

 #### Detector Segmenters

 Any detector has all the information needed to also be a segmenter.
-Any detector defined in “detection_registry” or added later to the vision service becomes a segmenter with the same name.
+Any detector defined in “register_detectors” field or added later to the vision service becomes a segmenter with the same name.
 It begins with finding the 2D bounding boxes, and then returns the list of 3D point cloud projection of the pixels within those bounding boxes.

 1. **mean_k**
     * Mean_k  is an integer parameter used in [a subroutine to eliminate the noise in the point clouds](https://pcl.readthedocs.io/projects/tutorials/en/latest/statistical_outlier.html).
 It should be set to be 5-10% of the number of min_points_in_segment.